Czech Philharmonic • Titan

 Semyon Bychkov

-In common with the Czech Philharmonic, Bychkov has one foot firmly in the culture of the East and the other in the West.
-Born in St Petersburg in 1952, he emigrated to the United States in 1975 and has lived in Europe since the mid-1980's.
-Singled out for an extraordinarily privileged musical education from the age of 5, Bychkov studied piano before winning his place at the Glinka Choir School where, aged 13, he received his first lesson in conducting.
-He was 17 when he was accepted at the Leningrad Conservatory to study with the legendary Ilya Musin and, within three years had won the influential Rachmaninov Conducting Competition.
-Denied the prize of conducting the Leningrad Philharmonic, Bychkov left the former Soviet Union in 1975.
-He returned in 1989 as Principal Guest Conductor of the St Petersburg Philharmonic and, the same year, was named Music Director of the Orchestre de Paris.
-In 1997, Bychkov was appointed Chief Conductor of the WDR Symphony Orchestra Cologne, and in 1998, Chief Conductor of the Dresden Semperoper.
+In common with the Czech Philharmonic, Bychkov has one foot firmly in the culture of the East and one in the West.
+Born in St Petersburg in 1952, Bychkov emigrated to the United States in 1975 and has lived in Europe since the mid-1980s.
+Singled out at the age of five for an extraordinarily privileged musical education, Bychkov studied piano before winning his place at the Glinka Choir School where, aged 13, he received his first lesson in conducting.
+He was 17 when he was accepted at the Leningrad Conservatory to study with the legendary Ilya Musin and, within three years won the influential Rachmaninoff Conducting Competition.
+Bychkov left the former Soviet Union when he was denied the prize of conducting the Leningrad Philharmonic.

 Compositions